 Sustainable investment is having a moment.
-There are now thousands of funds and indices specifically promising to deliver returns along with meeting a commitment to environmental, sustainability and government metrics.
-Whereas these options were once a rather
+There are now thousands of funds and indices especially promising to deliver returns along with also meeting a commitment to environmental, sustainability and government metrics.
+Whereas these options were once

 With additional choice comes additional responsibility.
 There’s no single magic button that can ensure investors meet ‘green’ targets through investing.
 That’s largely because there is no agreed upon metrics on what constitutes green investing, and additionally

 the individual goals of different investors often vary.
 Commonly cited goals are the desire to avoid certain polluting industries such as carbon-based energy or heavy mining, representation on company boards or policies around dscriminiation.

 Several organisations have stepped into the fray in an attempt to provide standards.
 Leading investor education resource

 suggests the person of ESG criteria are to “help investors find companies with values that match their own.”
 Some major efforts are from market research providers such as Bloomberg and Morningstar, each of whom have their own proprietary rankings and analytics.